 For those suffering from Post-Traumatic Stress Disorder (PTSD), finding peace and happiness can be a daily struggle.
 Memories of a horrific life-event can lead those with trauma or PTSD to additional ongoing problems.
 These may include panic attacks, depression, substance abuse, and suicidal thoughts or ideation.
-The Delray Center for Healing is dedicated to using an advanced combination of therapy and medications, tailored to each individual’s specific needs for PTSD treatment.
+The Delray Center for Healing is one of the dedicated trauma treatment centers that uses an advanced combination of therapy and medications, tailored to each individual’s specific needs for PTSD treatment.

 Post-Traumatic Stress Disorder is a stand-alone mental health condition.
 It can affect both adults and adolescents, and even sometimes children.
 Persons with PTSD experience recurrent symptoms following a traumatic event.
 Traumatic events can be finite, such as being in a car crash.
 Or, long-term, such as being in an abusive relationship or serving in a war-zone as part of the military.
 Trauma can come from directly experiencing a traumatic event (serious injury, sexual assault, etc), witnessing a traumatic event, or from repeated exposure to details about traumatic events.